Louis Orr

-from 2007–2014 and at Seton Hall from 2001 until 2006.
+from 2007 to 2014 and at Seton Hall from 2001 until 2006.
 He was formerly an assistant at Xavier University, Providence College and his alma mater Syracuse University, before getting his first head coaching job at Siena College.
 He was also an assistant coach at Georgetown under his former New York Knicks teammate Patrick Ewing.

 Playing career

 Orr attended Withrow High School where he was coached by Charles Cadle.
-Orr played at Syracuse University from 1976 to 1980 and was part of the famed "Louie & Bouie Show" with teammate Roosevelt Bouie.
+Orr was recruited by Jim Boeheim as part of his first recruiting class to play at Syracuse University from 1976 to 1980, and was part of the famed "Louie & Bouie Show" with teammate Roosevelt Bouie.
 The duo was named so after the student newspaper The Daily Orange ran a caricature of them heading up the basketball court in tuxedos and top hats.
+During his four years, the Orangemen had a 100–18 record.
+Orr scored 1,487 points, helping team to four NCAA tournament appearances.

 After graduating from Syracuse in 1980, he was the 28th pick in the 1980 NBA draft, selected by the Indiana Pacers.
 Orr played two seasons with the Pacers, which included a playoff appearance his rookie season, during which Orr averaged 12 points, 5 rebounds, and 2.5 steals a game in a first round loss against the Philadelphia 76ers.
 After that, he moved on to the New York Knicks, and played for six years, with three overall playoff berths.
 Orr averaged career highs in points and rebounds for the Knicks, with 12.7 and 4.9, respectively, in the 1984–85 season.
-On January 20, 1987, Orr scored 8 points, grabbed 6 rebounds, recorded 6 assists, and hit a game-winning three point shot as time expired in a 111-109 win over the Boston Celtics.
+On January 20, 1987, Orr scored 8 points, grabbed 6 rebounds, recorded 6 assists, and hit a game-winning three point shot as time expired in a 111–109 win over the Boston Celtics.
 He scored over 5,500 career points as a pro.

 Coaching career

-He got his first assistant coaching job in 1990 with Xavier in Cincinnati, Ohio, the city where Orr was from.
-Then, in 1994, he began serving under Pete Gillen at Providence and soon he was an assistant under Jim Boeheim and the Syracuse Orangemen.
+Orr's first assistant coaching job in 1990 in his hometown of Cincinnati, Ohio, with Xavier.
+Then, in 1994, he began serving under Pete Gillen at Providence and soon he was an assistant under Jim Boeheim at Syracuse.
 During his tenure there, he rose to become a noted assistant, and helped them to a 92–40 record in that time.
 Syracuse reached the Sweet 16 of the NCAA tournament twice during Orr's time there.

 Siena

-In 2000, Orr received his first head coaching job, accepting the position as head coach of the men's basketball team at Siena College.
+In 2000, Orr received his first head coaching job, accepting the position as head coach at Siena College.
 In his lone year at Siena, Orr led the Saints to a three-way tie for first place in the Metro Atlantic Athletic Conference and a 20–11 record, the best ever for a first-year Siena coach.
 Siena broke many attendance records that year as well.